Zhou & Eesley Family Foundation

 Taiwan

 Two middle schools, ITRI helped organize.
-June 2018.
+June 2018, a pre-Foundation engagement that later became a Foundation partnership.

 MIT MEET